 6. Response to offers

-6.1 An applicant receiving an offer of candidature who wishes to accept the offer must complete such acceptance procedures as specified in their Letter of Offer, including payment of applicable fees for the first semester described in the Letter of Offer.
+6.1 To accept an offer, the applicant must complete acceptance procedures as specified in their Letter of Offer, including payment of all applicable fees.

-6.3 The Office of Research and Student Services and Engagement enrols the student from the commencement date, and enrols the student in any coursework components stipulated as a requirement of their program or as a specific condition of candidature.
+6.4 Student Services and Engagement enrols the student from the commencement date and enrols the student in any coursework components stipulated as a requirement of their program or as a specific condition of candidature.
 Student Services and Engagement notifies the student of their enrolment in a HDR, including advice of candidature commencement date.

-7.1 The Head of School reserves the right to withdraw an offer for admission to candidature or cancel enrolment of any person where an offer was incorrectly made on the basis of incomplete or inaccurate or fraudulent information supplied by the applicant or a certifying authority.
+6.5 The Head of School and Research Degrees Committee, or Chairperson acting on behalf of the committee, has the right to withdraw an offer for admission or cancel enrolment of any person where an offer was incorrectly made on the basis of incomplete or inaccurate or fraudulent information supplied by the applicant or a certifying authority.
 Any such decision should take into account equity principles and the amount of time that has elapsed between the admission of the student and the identification of this error.

-8.2 A candidate’s offer letter for admission to HDR candidature will stipulate their tuition fee liability.
+8.2 A candidate’s offer letter for admission to HDR candidature will provide advice on their tuition fee liability.
 Where applicable, a subsequent scholarship offer letter will provide information about fee scholarship including scholarship value, conditions and duration.

 8.5 Student Services and Engagement (Student Central) provides advice to all students about fee payment options, processes fee payments and follows up on outstanding fees.
 The student enrolment system provides advice to candidates about fee liability implications throughout candidature as appropriate (e.g. extension requests, change from full-time to part-time, leave of absence).
 Candidates are responsible for ensuring that they understand their fee liability at all times during candidature.